Friday, April 24, 2026

 His connection to Alfred Kinsey is key here: much of Lynes’s nude work, too risky to show publicly at the time, ended up preserved through the Kinsey Institute.
 What he left behind is massive, layered, and still unfolding—and honestly, this is just a glimpse.

-George Quaintance behind the camera with unknown assistant
+13. George Platt Lynes behind the camera with unknown assistant

 Thoughts?